 • Benefits of Gold Sponsorship – Plus….

 • Prominent space on Website Sponsor Banner

-• Recognition as a Lunch Sponsor on Challenge Day
+• Recognition as a Lunch or Award Sponsor on Challenge Day

 • Website Linkage from Our Website

 • The opportunity to include literature at select events

 • Naming rights to Southwestern or Central PA challenges